Stay up to date with HCA!

 We commit to hold ourselves to a standard of behavior that elevates and celebrates all cultures and identities in a respectful, inclusive, and equitable manner.

-We recognize that racism and bigotry is systemic and prevalent in our society and our organization is no exception.
+We recognize that racism and bigotry are systemic and prevalent in our society, and our organization is no exception.

 As artists, we celebrate human diversity.